sawashu/webfortune/README.md

 ## Run App

-To run from the command line, type `python3 -m flask run --host=0.0.0.0`.
+To run from the command line, type `docker run -it sawashu/webfortune /bin/bash`.
+Then, type `python3 -m flask run --host=0.0.0.0`.
 To run from the docker, type `docker run -dp <CONTAINER_PORT>:5000 sawashu/webfortune`.

 ## Test App